clems71/datastore.js/readme.md

 ## Future plans (in no particular order!)

 - more possible policies for save to disk
-- indexation on multiple fields
+- auto indexation on all fields, 'a la' elastic search
-- more search possibilities
 - ...